-Comparing Job Descriptions for a Managing Director of Strategy Traditional job description Results driven job description Has experience leading business segments Analyze commercial and business development functions and write a 3 year plan to present to the executive.
+Traditional job description Results driven job description Has experience leading business segments Analyze commercial and business development functions and write a 3 year plan and present to the executive.
 Lead entire operation including strategy planning, organizational structuring and operations.
 Lead a team of 4 members.
 Analyze the team members' strengths and weaknesses and write an 18 month organizational development plan.
 Specialize in strategic planning Demonstrated experience in past positions where they have written and executed a strategic business plan and can quantify performance.
 Has experience in supporting your team's projects Is able to diagnose business problems and prescribe strategies.
 Work cross functional with business leaders to ensure strategic plans are aligned.
 Manage and lead business proposals Research customer's needs, creating a comprehensive solution to meet those needs.
-Develop a detailed plan to execute the solution leading to increased opportunities.
+Developing a detailed plan to execute the solution leading to increased opportunities.